seojksc/seojksc.github.io/index.md

 I'm currently working as researcher of computational science including **_data_** and **_artificial intelligence_**.
 I'm studying to develop efficient architecture of **_the neural networks_**.

 *******************************************************************************
-* (Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.)

 *******************************************************************************